elasticio/api-docs/source/includes/_credentials.md

 --------- | ----------- | -----------
 type | yes | A value should be "credential" attributes.name | no | Credential name.
-An automatic name will be generated if the parameter is omitted attributes.component_id | yes | The component id this credential is for attributes.keys | no | An object which represents component's configuration (OAuth keys, etc.)
+An automatic name will be generated if the parameter is omitted relationships.component.data.id | yes | The component id this credential is for relationships.component.data.type | yes | A value should be "component" attributes.keys | no | An object which represents component's configuration (OAuth keys, etc.)